 One Substance Abuse Definition = The Inability to Stop

 On a personal level, you can abuse any substance if you’re unable to control your use.
-One way to determine whether substance use has become substance abuse is to try to stop using.
+One way to determine whether substance use has become substance abuse is to try to stop using it.

 The substance abuse definition according to the Diagnostic and Statistical Manual of Mental Disorders, or DSM, is that of an illness.
-That means that if you or someone you care about abuses substances, professional help and treatment is necessary.
+In other words, that means that if you or someone you care about abuses substances, professional help and treatment is necessary.

 Addiction treatment can come in many forms.
 There are several options available.
 Just some include the following